Remod-org/TinCanBoom/README.md

   - `RequirePermission` -- If true, players must have the tincanboom.use permission.
   - `startEnabled` -- Set default after load for whether a standard TinCanAlarm or a TinCanBoom will be deployed.
   - `NotifyOwner` -- Owner will be notified on trigger if true.
+  - `CanDeployAtMonuments` -- If true, the player can deploy at monuments.
+If false (default), only the base alarm will be deployed, as is Rust default.
   - `fireDelay` -- Delay firing of the explosive for X seconds.
 0 means immediately upon trigger.
 Can set higher to delay the firing of the explosive.

 ### Commands